mjdrushton/potential-pro-fit/docs/evaluators.rst

 	type : EVALUATOR_TYPE
 	...

-Each block starts with ``[Evaluator:EVALUATOR_NAME]`` where ``EVALUATOR_NAME`` is a label used to refer to the evaluated values produced by this evaluator and is used within the :ref:`fittingtool-fittingmonitor` and by :ref:`fittingtool-metaevaluators` to identify each evaluator.
+Each block starts with ``[Evaluator:EVALUATOR_NAME]`` where ``EVALUATOR_NAME`` is a label used to refer to the evaluated values produced by this evaluator and is used within the :ref:`pprofitmon` and by :ref:`pprofit-metaevaluators` to identify each evaluator.
 For this reason each block needs to have a unique ``EVALUATOR_NAME`` for a particular job (although names can be re-used within different jobs).

 ``type : EVALUATOR_TYPE`` identifies the evaluator to be applied to job output following completion.
-Several evaluators are provided with fittingTool.py and they can be selected by setting ``EVALUATOR_TYPE`` to their name.
+Several evaluators are provided with Potential Pro-Fit and they can be selected by setting ``EVALUATOR_TYPE`` to their name.
 The ``type`` field is then followed by fields specific to each evaluator, these are documented with respect to each evaluator below.

 Evaluator Reference
 ===================

-.. _fittingtool-evaluators-DLPOLY_STATIS:
+.. _pprofit-evaluators-DLPOLY_STATIS:

 DLPOLY_STATIS
 ^^^^^^^^^^^^^